 The majority of people now live in urban areas.
 Current projections expect that figure to increase to 68% by 2050.
-This is an enormous and rapid shift for a species that has spent the last 10,000 years as primarily rural and agricultural.
+This is an enormous and rapid shift for a species that has spent the last 10,000 years in primarily rural and agricultural settings.
 By comparison, Roman civilization, known for its many magnificent cities, never achieved urbanization rates above 40%.

 The link between urbanization and civilizational development is inescapable.
 If we have a civilization at all, it is because of migration into cities.